Curricular Resource Center

 Allow up to two weeks for your proposal to be reviewed.
 Both the student and faculty applications must be submitted before proposals will be reviewed.

 You may view the proposal form in UFunds -- look for "Departmental Undergraduate Group (DUG) Matching Funds Proposal."
 The proposal will be available in mid-September.
+Proposal deadlines for 2025-26 are:

 Funding Frequently Asked Questions